browserExtension057/MalCryptoExt/README.md

 ./all_extensions/[store_name]_removed_by_store
 ```
 ## Source code
-We open the source code for the detection of malicious extensions including crawlers, preliminary analysis, static analysis and dynamic analysis.
+We open the source code for the detection of malicious extensions including crawlers, preliminary analysis, suspicious extension detection and malicious extension confirmation.

 ### Crawlers
 There are 6 crawlers running in the server while 3 in official extension stores (chrome, firefox, opera) and 3 in third-party extension stores (guge, crx4chrome, haoyong), located in the directory: